 I walked through the awakening downtown of Novi Sad.
 It was early.
 People with their briefcases and laptop bags, rushing to work.
 A sunny day was breaking on the rooftop of the cathedral – a real treat in a period of predominant cloudiness.

 I stopped by my local bar and ordered an espresso… black, short, no sugar.
 I was told to avoid coffee, but the rebel inside wouldn’t have it.
 The waitress was just opening the cafe, still doing the prep work of cleaning and setting up the outdoor seating (December edition, courtesy of global warming… all rights reserved) and getting ready for a busy morning of sun-thirsty customers perking up with their morning cup o’ joe.
-A familiar face at the bar passed me the news paper.
+A familiar face at the bar passed me the newspaper.
 “No thanks”, I said.
-I avoid news, it’s too depressing and controlling.
-In my mind I thought, “I have a better plan for today.
+I avoid the news, it’s too depressing and controlling.
+In my mind, I thought, “I have a better plan for today.
 A conference.
 With international speakers and my fellow hackers, people that see the world as they want it to be – better”.
-I felt a feeling of excitement – it’s my day off of work, a day to feed my mind with new ideas, new people, new opinions and learning.
+I felt a feeling of excitement – it was my day off of work, a day to feed my mind with new ideas, new people, new opinions, and new learning.
 A piece of chocolate that came with my espresso made me smile – a reminder I’m in Europe now.
 What a glorious morning.
 What a joyful day!

 It was the sunny morning of Wednesday, 3rd of December, 2015 (…year of God) – Geekstone Conference day.
 Novi Sad.
 Serbia.
 Europe.
 Earth.
 Solar System.
 Milky Way.
 Cluster MC2005A8D2.